Connecting grantseekers and philanthropists using personal, small-scale user research

 Our user experience (UX) analysis began with onsite listening sessions and workshops with staff at IPF and one-on-one interviews with grantseekers.

 We developed a series of user journey maps before we completed a structured content audit (heuristic analysis) on this client’s website to identify what was and wasn’t working.
 Once we understood how the site performed and the features users wanted, we identified opportunities for improvement.
-These were categorised into high, medium and low priority tasks to make it easier for IPF to focus their efforts in line with their strategic direction.
+These were categorised into high, medium and low priority tasks – as shown in Image 2 – to make it easier for IPF to focus their efforts in line with their strategic direction.

 We take a human-centred approach to user research, which means we talk to the right people to understand what they want to do and where they struggle.
 We spend time building trust and asking deeper questions of small groups of people.
 This more intimate approach means we get detailed answers to our questions, along with invaluable extra information that wouldn’t be offered using impersonal, large-scale user research methods.